Global Payments • UX Enhancement • Leadership • Prototype

 Lead Designer

-As the lead designer for the customer display redesign, I owned the end-to-end design process, collaborated across teams, and drove strategic decisions that shaped the product experience from concept to delivery.
+As the lead designer for the customer display redesign, I owned the end-to-end design process, collaborated across teams, and drove strategic decisions shaping the product experience from concept to delivery.

-Managed weekly design timelines and assigned tasks based on team strengths to keep progress steady and efficient.
+Managed weekly design timelines and assigned tasks based on team strengths.

 Cross-Functional Communication